Don Beyer: Tenure

-Beyer was a frequent critic of the Trump administration.
-On April 13, 2017, he was the first lawmaker to call for senior White House adviser and Trump son-in-law Jared Kushner to lose his security clearance after it was revealed that Kushner had omitted numerous contacts with foreign nationals from his security clearance application.
-In June 2017, Beyer renewed his call, sending a letter signed by more than 50 other House Democrats demanding that the White House immediately revoke Kushner's clearance, citing national security concerns.
+Beyer frequently criticized the first Trump administration.
+He was the first lawmaker to call for senior White House adviser and Trump's son-in-law Jared Kushner to lose his security clearance after it was revealed that Kushner had omitted numerous contacts with foreign nationals from his security clearance application.
+In June 2020, Beyer renewed his call, sending a letter signed by more than fifty other House Democrats demanding that the White House immediately revoke Kushner's clearance, citing national security concerns.

-Beyer wrote the Cost of Police Misconduct Act, which proposed to create a publicly accessible federal database over police misconduct allegations and settlements.
+In June 2017, Beyer introduced the Fair Representation Act.
+The bill did not advance out of committee during the 115th Congress.
+He introduced another version in July 2025 that would require ranked-choice voting in congressional elections, establish multi-member House districts in states with more than one representative, and require nonpartisan criteria for congressional redistricting.

-As of 2022, Beyer has voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.
+In December 2020, Beyer proposed the Cost of Police Misconduct Act, which would require the Department of Justice to establish a publicly accessible database of police misconduct allegations, court judgments, and settlements.
+The database would include settlement amounts, demographic information about the officers and civilians involved, and any disciplinary action taken against officers.

-Beyer voted to provide Israel with support following the October 7 attacks.
-He declined to vote in favor of a resolution declaring anti-Zionism a form of antisemitism, instead voting present.
+Beyer voted for a House resolution expressing support for Israel following the October 7 attacks.
+He declined to vote in favor of a resolution declaring anti-Zionism a form of antisemitism, and instead voted present.